How to Build a Strong Brand on Social Media in 2017 (with Tools & Actionable Tactics)

 Companies managing customer care well on social media have a 92% retention rate.
 There is no ignoring the fact that your customers will talk about you on social media, whether you like it or not.
 The best you can do is use those instances and opportunities to provide excellent customer care and make fans out of existing customers.

 With increasing activity on social media, search optimization becomes increasingly important as it can help you drive more traffic to your social media pages and in turn to your websites.
 Social media platforms are also search engines, in their own right.
 They allow users to search for content and pages through search bars and throw up relevant results.
 You can optimize your social profiles for search by using the right keywords.
-As Kristi Hines explains on one of her posts, to show up on search engine page results, your social media page needs to have the keyword in its name.
-To show up on social media search, you subcategory needs to include your keyword.
+As Kristi Hines explains in one of her posts, to show up on search engine page results, your social media page needs to have the keyword in its name.
+To show up on social media searches, your subcategory needs to include your keyword.

-Using social platform specific search enhancers like hashtags and @mentions can also help you reach a wider audience.
+Using social platform-specific search enhancers like hashtags and @mentions can also help you reach a wider audience.

 Hashtags categorize conversations and can help you become a part of important conversations.
 Then increase your visibility and help you reach other people using/searching for the same hashtags.
 You can also use synonymous hashtags to reach an audience.
 Hashtag research tools like RiteTag, KeyHole, or Hashtagify.me can help you identify the best hashtags to use on your social media posts.